 Ginger-Glazed Carrots and Caramelized Onions

-In my book, carrots are completely underrated!
-Think about it…when do they play a starring role in any recipe (except for carrot cake!)?
+In my opinion, carrots are so underrated!
+Ask yourself this…when do they play a starring role in any recipe (except for carrot cake!)?
 This is the perfect recipe to do them justice and give them the credit they deserve.

 Although I personally find the flavour of ginger to be a little overwhelming, I DO find that it works really well in this recipe, balancing the sweetness of the carrots and adding an extra kick of flavour to the dish.